parisba/SAConEU19/SAConBerlin2019_presentation.md

 # What does 'software architecture' mean?
 # **Software Architect**

-^ Next up, those who identified as working in software architecture.
+^ MARS: Next up, those who identified as working in software architecture.
 Theoretically these people are the same as the attendees at this event.

 ---